SeohaSong/aws_handler/README.md

 ## About

-> Python aws simple handler
+> Simple handler for Amazon web service by python

 ## Prepare